espocrm/documentation/docs/administration/roles-management.md

 ![1](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/roles-management/scope-level.png)

+!!! note

-Note: By default, users can **delete self-assigned records** that they have created during a specific period of time.
+    By default, users can **delete self-assigned records** that they have created during a specific period of time.
 It is possible to disable this ability at Administration > Settings > Allow to remove created records.

 ## Permissions by default